 - You want an even air distribution throughout your home during the hot summer days

-What are the benefits of a ducted AC system?
+What are the benefits of a ducted air con system?

-- The most energy efficient systems available on the market
+The most energy efficient air con systems available on the market

 Modern ducted air conditioners are very efficient – for every kW of electricity consumed, three or more kW of heating or cooling capacity can be produced.

-Having the noise producing equipment in the ceiling, under the floor or outside the house, ducted air conditioning is the quietest of all the air conditioning options, being aesthetically blended into the design of the building.
+With its noise producing equipment located in the ceiling, under the floor, or outside the house, ducted air conditioning is the quietest of all the air conditioning options.
+It blends aesthetically into the design of your home.

 Combined with a correct routine maintenance, ducted air conditioners are built to last for many years.

-What are the drawbacks of a ducted AC system?
+What are the drawbacks of a ducted air con system?

 While it may not be the cheapest to buy, install and maintain a ducted air conditioner, it compensates by high levels of energy savings in the long run.

-If you just want to cool or heat one room, then ducted AC might be too much.
+If you just want to cool or heat one room, then ducted air con might be too much.
 In this case, a split system would be a smarter choice.

-Some homes cannot accommodate a ducted air conditioning system due to inadequate space, so we advise you to do a careful planning before installing one.
+Some homes cannot accommodate a ducted air conditioning system due to inadequate space, so we advise you to plan carefully before installing one.